 Last month, the US Federal and State Governments weighed the impact of language services on enforcing Civil Right and Security against growing deficits and budget constraints.
-Here is a summary of what transpired and the different ongoing arguments.
+Here is a summary of what transpired and the different ongoing arguments that created a language dilemma.

 NC – June 12th, 2012 opens in a new window – Two advocacy groups filed a federal civil rights complaint accusing the Wake County, N.C., school system of discriminating against Latino families with limited English skills by not sending them important documents in Spanish.
 “Wake County public schools must end this discrimination and recognize that these students and their parents have the same right as English-speaking students,” Caren Short, a staff attorney for the Southern Poverty Law Center, said in a written statement.
 “This is about ensuring every student in the district has the right to succeed.”